wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/introduction.rst

 SmartDashboard is automatically configured to look for a NetworkTable instance from the roboRIO, but **not from other sources**.
 To connect to SmartDashboard, open SmartDashboard preferences under the ``File`` menu and in the ``Team Number`` field, enter the IP address or hostname of the NetworkTables host.
 For a standard simulation configuration, use ``localhost``.

 .. image:: images/smartdashboard-networktables.png
+   :alt: Configuring the "Team Number" field in SmartDashboard to "localhost" allows it to be used in simulation.